WRF Software & Computation

 Rconfig

-Run-time configuration options, rconfig, (namelist.input options) are also defined in the Registry file, where each namelist option is described in its own line.
+Each rconfig namelist option is described in its own line/row.
 Default values for each namelist variable are assigned in the Registry.
-The standard form for the entry for two namelist variables is given in the example below.
+The two below examples show the standard rconfig entry format:

 <Table> <Type> <Sym> <How set> <Nentries> <Default>